Wednesday, August 28, 2013

 And, apparently, practices iaido.

 In practicing my kata, my cuts and blocks and footwork, I found myself starting to dance in time with the wind and the trees.
-A sense of being at one with nature came over my soul as I rose and fell with the blade, the "whoosh" of the trees accompaying my blade's quiet descent.
-As I continued to move, cruching the brown pine needles beneath my trees, one began to get a sense of how the great swordmasters of the past practiced and trained as well, how they valued so much the time spent training alone with only nature as training partner and watching eye.
+A sense of being at one with nature came over my soul as I rose and fell with the blade, the "whoosh" of the trees accompanying my blade's quiet descent.
+As I continued to move, crunching the brown pine needles beneath my trees, one began to get a sense of how the great swordmasters of the past practiced and trained as well, how they valued so much the time spent training alone with only nature as training partner and watching eye.
 The most successful of movements are those which are the most natural and mimic real life; dancing with the bokuto among the trees imbued a sense of flow and etheralness to the practical combination of wood and muscle.

 I will return to Old Home this week; my studies will submerge themselves back into the routine of dojo and home.
 But remain hopeful that, even in the returning deluge of urban sound, the sounds of the wind will haunt my blade as it moves through the forms.

 The thought occurred to me as I was taking another stroll down the gravel road towards the main road in.
 I have been coming here for my whole life and looking at the road as I walked up it, I realized how little seems to have changed.
 Some of the outlines have changed, but the major contours of the land remain the same after four decades - in some cases, the trees have only grown bigger, not moved.

 Four decades of coming up and yet I find myself very far away - a place that I always seem to be seeking to return to, in spirit if not in fact.
 Why is this?